 Muscle Protein Synthesis and Amino Acids

-In order to build protein, your body requires all nine essential amino acids be present in sufficient amounts.
+To build protein, your body requires all nine essential amino acids be present in sufficient amounts.

-BCAAs (particularly leucine) can stimulate muscle protein synthesis via activation of the mTOR pathway in the body, and they may also help limit muscle breakdown during periods of low-calorie intake when muscle is at a heightened risk of breakdown.
+BCAAs (particularly leucine) can stimulate muscle protein synthesis via activation of the mTOR pathway in the body, and they may also help limit muscle breakdown during periods of low-calorie intake when the muscle is at a heightened risk of breakdown.